Joint modelling of the body and tail of bivariate data: Weighted copula model

 where $\bm\gamma=(\theta,\bm\alpha,\bm\beta)$ is the vector of model parameters and

 is a normalising constant.
-The weighting function $\pi$ depends on the data, and is spe\-ci\-fied such that, for small values of $u^*$ and $v^*,$ more weight is given to $c_b$ and, for larger values, more weight is given to $c_t.$ Thus, for a fixed value of the parameter $\theta,$ the function $\pi:(0,1)^2\rightarrow (0,1)$ should be increasing in $u^*$ and $v^*.$
+The weighting function $\pi$ depends on the data, and is spe\-ci\-fied such that, for small values of $u^*$ and $v^*,$ more weight is given to $c_b$ and, for larger values, more weight is given to $c_t.$ Thus, for a fixed value of the parameter $\theta,$ the function $\pi:(0,1)^2\rightarrow (0,1)$ should be increasing in $u^*$ and $v^*.$ We note that having a dynamic weighting function is a modelling choice, but without this equation \eqref{eq:model} simply represents a standard mixture model.
+Moreover, $\pi$ is not required to be monotonic and can be defined based on the application, which might make more sense outside of the extreme value context.

 A direct consequence of $\pi(u^*,v^*;\theta)$ depending on the data is that the margins of the density $c^*$ are non-uniform; this leads to complications for inference.
 That is, we cannot fit $c^*$ directly to the data as it is not a copula density.
 We overcome these issues by fitting the copula of the density in equation \eqref{eq:model}, which requires numerical integration to calculate.
 The first stage is to obtain the true margins of $(U^*,V^*)\sim c^*$ as